Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 as technical goes.

-We've had worse.
+We had worse.
+Yeah.

 I'm sure.

-And I think the person on their end
+And I think the person on their end,

-He did was you know, he was professional
+He was, you know,

-you know, and to the extent
+and to the extent

-he could be compassionate,
+he could be compassionate, he was.

-but diligence gets tricky.
+But diligence gets tricky.

-How much to say when how much to show now.
+How much to say when how much to show now,

-What puts you at danger for overexposure.
+what puts you at danger for overexposure.

 And it's good